Ray Wilborn

-Early life and education
+Early life

 Wilborn was born on April 1, 1997, in Lansing, Michigan.
 He attended J. W. Sexton High School where he earned four varsity letters in football and was twice named first-team all-state.
 Wilborn was a two-time captain and as a junior set the school record for single-season sacks with 18.
 He also played on offense, and as a senior caught 14 touchdown passes and recorded 970 receiving yards.

+College career

 Wilborn began his college football career at Garden City Community College in 2016, helping them win the national championship.
 In two seasons with Garden City, he posted 120 tackles, 8.5 sacks and 23 TFLs while appearing in 23 games.

 In 2018, Wilborn transferred to Ball State.
 Joining the school in January, he started all 12 games for the football team as an outside linebacker, leading them in both TFLs (10.5) and tackles (83).
 He made his first career interception against Notre Dame and later made one against NIU, the latter of which he returned for 43 yards.

 As a senior in 2019, Wilborn changed from linebacker to safety after the team needed a player at the position.
 That season, he started all 12 games and posted 83 tackles, placing third on the team.
 He also made two interceptions, against NC State and Eastern Michigan, and tied for fourth on Ball State with six pass breakups.

 Professional career

 Atlanta Falcons

-Although projected by some as a seventh round pick in the 2020 NFL Draft, Wilborn ultimately went unselected, and afterwards was signed by the Atlanta Falcons as an undrafted free agent.
+Although projected by some as a seventh round pick in the 2020 NFL draft, Wilborn ultimately went unselected, and afterwards was signed by the Atlanta Falcons as an undrafted free agent.
 He was waived at the final roster cuts, on September 5.